MatiasOrlando/TECHMINE-ECOMMERCE/README.md

 ## Deploy

-<p>Para poder visualizar y utilizar la app ingrese al siguiente <a href="https://proyectotechreact-orlando.vercel.app/">link</a>
+<p> Link  <a href="https://proyectotechreact-orlando.vercel.app/">link</a>

 ## Instalación 🔧

-Si desea correr este proyecto, simplemente clone este repositorio y ejecute npm install luego npm start en carpeta raiz.
-Abra [http://localhost:3000](http://localhost:3000) para verlo en su navegador.
+If you want to run this project, simply clone this repository and run npm install followed by npm start in the root folder.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 <br>
 <br>

-## Tecnologías 🛠️
+## Tecnologies 🛠️

-Este proyecto fue realizado con las siguientes tecnologías y librerías:
+This project was developed using the following technologies and libraries:

 <ul>
-<li>React - Librería de Javascript</li>
+<li>React</li>
 <li>Boostrap - Front End CSS Framework</li>
-<li>Reactstrap - Librería de componentes React para Bootstrap.</li>
-<li>Toastify - Librería Pop-ups interactivos</li>
+<li>Toastify - Pop-ups</li>
-<li>React Icons - Librería de Iconos</li>
+<li>React Icons - Icons</li>
-<li>React Router Dom - Librería de componentes de navegación React</li>
-<li>Sweet Alert - Libreria mensajes interactivos</li>
+<li>Sweet Alert - Interactive messages</li>
-<li>Swiper - Libreria touch slider</li>
 </ul>

 <br>